bhabanism/Threatmeter/README.md

 # Threatmeter
 An android app for hearthstone gamers with short term memory.
-An app to show you the list of cards that catch you off gaurd, Don't get rekt anymore!
+An app to show you the list of cards that catch you off gaurd, don't get rekt anymore!

 ## Features